A Guess Isn’t Good Enough for a Jury

 Best Representation of Your Client

 Cases can, and do, proceed without expert assessment.
-This decision deprives the triers of fact–and attorneys in a settlement situation–of necessary information to understand damages and value the case.
+This decision deprives the triers of fact–and attorneys–of necessary information to understand damages and value the case, going into trial or settlement discussions.

 Evaluate your case in light of reliable information and opinions, not guesses